Welcome to our March 2026 Bulletin

 1.3 We will also engage with Network Members, directly through a monthly email bulletin, via their Board representatives and through direct contact from the Chair.

-2. Collaboration with key stakeholders in the recruitment, training and retention of OH professionals
+2. Collaboration with key stakeholders to facilitate the recruitment, training and retention of OH professionals, and the development of the multi-disciplinary team

-2.1 We will work with, and support, key stakeholders to understand and address the sector-wide concern around the demographic challenges of occupational health specialists.
+2.1 We will work with, and support, key stakeholders to understand and address the sector-wide concern around the demographic, and specialty-specific challenges of occupational health specialists.

-2.2 The critical OH workforce sustainability issues affect all sectors, and not just the NHS.
-As such, the response requires a co-ordinated effort from all the key players, notably the Council for Work and Health, the FOM, SOM and the National School (HEE).
+2.2 OH workforce sustainability issues affect all sectors, and not just the NHS.
+As such, the response requires a coordinated effort from all the key players, notably the Council for Work and Health, the FOM, SOM and the National School for OH.
 The Network will collaborate with the key stakeholders in developing strategy and actions, including:

-3.1 We will offer an annual network conference to recognise progress and achievement and share good practice.
+3.1 We will deliver an annual network conference to recognise progress and achievement and share good practice.

-3.3 The Network will continue to encourage all members to secure full SEQOHS accreditation and/or re-accreditation.
-In addition, the Network will contribute to the review of the SEQOHS standards, and help to develop the accreditation system.
+3.4 The Network will continue to encourage all members to secure full SEQOHS accreditation and/or re-accreditation.
+In addition, the Network will contribute to the ongoing review and monitoring of the SEQOHS standards, helping to refine the accreditation system where required.

-3.4 We will offer access to the Faculty of Occupational Medicine’s MOHAWK clinical benchmarking tool to all Members as part of the overall membership package to help strengthen clinical governance.
-The Network will have user representation on the MoHaWK steering group.
+3.5 We will offer access to the Faculty of Occupational Medicine’s MOHAWK clinical benchmarking tool to all Members as part of the overall membership package to help strengthen clinical governance.